Best Keyboard for Typing Practice

 Cons

-• ❌ Less focused on pure typing value than top picks
+• ❌ Less focused on pure typing value than the top picks.

 One-keyboard setup Quiet productivity Work + play